rehierl/node-tree-outliner/3-0-0-design-1.md

 allowed to have an effect on it).

-Note that even nodes, which were exited, can be allowed to have an effect on subsequent nodes (e.g. a heading element).
+Note that even nodes, which were exited, can be allowed to have an effect on subsequent nodes (i.e. presequent siblings, e.g. a heading element).

 <!-- ======================================================================= -->
 ## look ahead

-A certain implementation could technically have the ability to cheat the traversal of a tree by directly examining the tree's structure as soon as a certain sectioning node is entered.
-Because of that, an implementation could simply determine ahead of schedule, if that sectioning node has for example a 2nd child, a 2nd subsequent sibling, or even a certain ancestor.
+A certain implementation could technically have the ability to cheat the traversal of a tree by directly examining the tree's structure as soon as a certain node is entered.
+Because of that, an implementation could simply determine ahead of schedule, if that node has for example a 2nd child, a 2nd subsequent sibling, or even a certain ancestor.

-The downside of this kind of look ahead would be, that this ability would turn into a requirement, if it could not be avoided.
-That is, implementations that can not support any kind of look ahead (e.g. due to technical limitations), would become impossible.
-However, if it is guaranteed to implement an operation without such an approach, a look ahead could be used as the basis of a more efficient implementation.
+The downside of this kind of look ahead would be, that this ability would turn into a necessity, if it could not be avoided.
+That is, implementations would become impossible, if they can not support any kind of look ahead (e.g. due to technical limitations).

+However, if it is possible to implement an operation without such an approach, a look ahead could be used as the basis of a more efficient implementation.
+The point is to not rely on the availability of a look a head.

 Despite that, a look ahead is an attempt to bypass the current knowledge of what is guaranteed by the traversal of the tree.
-As such, a look ahead represents an attempt to predict future events.
-Because of that, a design must avoid such an attempt.
+As such, a look ahead represents an attempt to bypass the context of a node and to predict future events.
+Because of that, a design must not use any look ahead.

 <!-- ======================================================================= -->
 ## sections, SxN